UPPMAX/HPC-python/docs/packages.rst

 Does it work?
 Then it is there!
 Otherwise, you can either use ``pip`` or ``conda``.

 **NOTE**: at HPC2N, the available Python packages needs to be loaded as modules before using!
 See a list of some of them here: https://uppmax.github.io/HPC-python/intro.html#python-at-hpc2n or find more as mentioned above, using ``module spider -r ....```

-A selection of the Python packages and libraries installed on HPC2N are:
+A selection of the Python packages and libraries installed on UPPMAX and HPC2N are:

 .. tabs::